Which of the following best describes a key difference between vi... | Study Prep in Pearson+

 1

-Step 1: Understand the basic definitions of viruses and bacteria.
-Viruses are acellular entities that require a host cell to replicate, while bacteria are unicellular organisms capable of independent life and reproduction.
+Step 1: Understand the fundamental nature of viruses and bacteria.
+Viruses are acellular entities, meaning they do not have a cellular structure, while bacteria are unicellular organisms with a complete cellular structure.

-Step 2: Analyze the statement about ribosomes.
-Viruses do not possess ribosomes; they rely on the host's ribosomes for protein synthesis.
-Bacteria, on the other hand, have their own ribosomes.
+Step 2: Consider the reproductive capabilities.
+Bacteria can reproduce independently through processes like binary fission, whereas viruses require a host cell to replicate because they lack the machinery for independent reproduction.

-Step 3: Consider the reproductive capabilities.
-Bacteria can reproduce independently through binary fission, whereas viruses cannot reproduce on their own and must infect a host cell to replicate.
+Step 3: Evaluate the treatment options.
+Antibiotics target bacterial cellular processes and structures, so they are effective against bacteria but not viruses.
+This helps distinguish viruses from bacteria in terms of treatment.

-Step 4: Examine the genetic material.
-Viruses contain either DNA or RNA, but not both simultaneously.
-Bacteria contain DNA as their genetic material, not RNA alone.
+Step 4: Analyze genetic material differences.
+Viruses contain either DNA or RNA as their genetic material, but not both simultaneously in the same particle.
+Bacteria always contain DNA as their genetic material.

-Step 5: Summarize the key difference: Viruses lack cellular structure and depend on host cells, while bacteria are cellular organisms capable of independent life and reproduction.
+Step 5: Compare size differences.
+Generally, bacteria are larger than viruses, so the statement that viruses are always larger than bacteria is incorrect.

 Watch next